6 min read · Cost

 Quick Answers

-Not necessarily — a 15-year non-prorated warranty with full labor coverage is worth more than a 'lifetime' warranty with pro-rated terms and labor exclusions.
+No. A 15-year non-prorated warranty with full labor coverage is worth more than a 'lifetime' warranty that's pro-rated and excludes labor.
+Read what's actually covered before you weigh the years.

-Install outside Hardie's published standards — wrong fastener spec, missed gapping, incorrect cladding-to-grade clearance — voids coverage.
-Correct install is what keeps the warranty intact.
+Installing outside Hardie's published standards — wrong fastener spec, missed gapping, or incorrect cladding-to-grade clearance — voids coverage.
+Correct, spec-compliant install is what keeps the manufacturer warranty intact.

-Yes — without prorating or labor charges.
-Callbacks are written into the warranty document we provide at project close.
+Yes — without prorating and without a labor charge.
+Callbacks are written into the warranty document we provide at project close, and we walk you through the terms at signing.

 Sources